Mahmoud7Osman/Sorting.C/README.md

-# Sorting.C
-Some Sorting Algorithms I Developed Using C
+# Sorting.C - Sorting Algorithms
+Algorithms Are Fun, Especially Through C And C++, This Repository is mostly for Educational Purposes.
+Well You're free to use any of it maybe for your projects or whatever so, thanks.